jsr107/jsr107tck/implementation-tester/README.md

 # TCK test of RI

+The [TCK](http://download.oracle.com/javame/test-tools/jctt/tck_project_planning_guide.pdf) for javax.cache.

-Wires together cache-tests with the RI implementation and runs JUnit against them.
+Wires together cache-tests with the implementation and runs JUnit against them.

-Create a similar module for each new implementation you wish to test.
-For a test outside the jsr107 depot look [here](https://github.com/yannis666/AcmeCache/)

-## Excluding tests
+## ExcludeList
-To exclude tests from being run, please edit file:
+The exclude list for the TCK is here:

     src/test/resources/ExcludeList

+Please note that the exclude list is part of the formal TCK and cannot be modified by implementers.

+## Running tests against a javax.cache implementation

+For implementations hosted in a maven repository, the TCK can be run directly from this directory using maven.
+No file modifications are necessary, the dependency to the implementation under test being provided using system properties to identify the address of the implementation
+- implementation-groupId
+- implementation-artifactId
+- implementation-version

+A cache implementation by the fictional Acme company, illustrates Acme cache failing to pass the TCK:

+     mvn \
+         -Dimplementation-groupId=acme.cache \
+         -Dimplementation-artifactId=acme-cache \
+         -Dimplementation-version=0.1-SNAPSHOT \
+         test

+For implementations not in maven you may install jars to the local maven repository or adjust the test class path.